Mikansoda/Instagram-Post-Automation/README.md

-# About the project: A backend system to manage inventory management
+# About the project: An automation tool to create scheduled Instagram Posts
 This project is an automated and semi-automated Instagram post that creates posts images, captions, and hashtags based on recent, trending, and relevant property/real estate news.
 For inability of obtaining Instagram API key, semi-automation routes using Buffer scheduler is provided.

 # Tech stack